javahometech/kubernetes/README.md

+# Kubernetes
+## Table of Contente
-# Installing Kubernetes on AWS using Kops
+1. Installing Kubernetes on AWS Using Kops
+2. Creating Deployments

 > Pardon my French